ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 `New-OrganizationSegment -Name "ManufacturingSeg" -UserGroupFilter "Department -eq 'Manufacturing'"`

 After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

+> [!IMPORTANT]
+> **Make sure that your segments do not overlap**.
+Each user in your organization should belong to one (and only one) segment.
+No user should belong to two or more segments.

 ### View or edit existing segments